Zyrohex/.doom.d/README.md

     (add-hook 'before-save-hook #'nm/update-task-conditions)

     (defun nm/org-clarify-metadata ()
-      "Runs the clarify-task-metadata function with ARG being a list of property values."
+      "Runs the clarify-task-metadata function with ARG being a list of property values." ; TODO work on this function and add some meaning to it.
       (interactive)
       (nm/org-clarify-task-properties org-tasks-properties-metadata))